giampaolo/psutil/docs/glossary.rst

       :meth:`Process.num_fds`, :meth:`Process.open_files`,
       :meth:`Process.num_handles`.

+   handle
+      On Windows, an opaque reference to a kernel object such as a file, thread, process, event, mutex, or registry key.
+Handles are the Windows equivalent of UNIX :term:`file descriptor`\s.
+Each open handle consumes a small amount of kernel memory; leaking handles eventually causes ``ERROR_NO_MORE_FILES`` or similar errors.
+See :meth:`Process.num_handles`.

    iowait
       A CPU time field (Linux, SunOS, AIX) measuring time spent by the CPU waiting for I/O operations to complete.
 High iowait indicates a